 take some of the office space.

-- Financial issues plagued the tower for years, but were resolved in 2008 when four Qatari banks took an 80% stake
+complete schedule.
+Financial issues plagued the tower for years, but were recently resolved.
+Four Qatari banks have taken an 80% stake

 Bishopsgate Tower - "The Pinnacle"